About This Dalgona Coffee Recipe

 - Dalgona coffee keeps for a surprisingly long time.
 If you don’t want to use the coffee cream right away, simply scoop the cream into an airtight container like a tupperware or jar.
 Refrigerate for up to 3 days.
 That being said, storing it away works best if you’ve whipped it into oblivion.
 Whip it to the point where it has the consistency of whipped cream; a whisk quickly dipped into the center of the foam and turned upside down should hold peaks.
 However, after 3 days or so, it loses its fluffy texture and starts to turn back into liquid coffee.

 Use the video player below to watch my Instagram Story tutorial on how to make this dalgona coffee recipe!
-Clicking the left and right of the frame will allow you to skip through the different recipe steps.
-You can also hit the “pause” or “enlarge” buttons on the upper right hand side of the frame to pause or enlarge the frames accordingly.
+Clicking the left and right sides of the frame will allow you to skip through the different recipe steps.

 Get the Recipe: Creamy & Light Dalgona Coffee Recipe